Wise vs International Bank Transfer: What’s the Difference?

 How can Wise be cheaper than international bank transfers?

 Wise took a different approach.
 Instead of using SWIFT, Wise built its own payment network which cuts out intermediaries – and the costs and delays associated with them.
 When you make a Wise payment you fund it by sending money to the Wise local bank account in Australia.
 Wise then passes on the equivalent amount to the recipient from their account in the destination country.
 No money ever crosses any borders, which cuts a lot of the costs, inefficiency and waste from the system.
-These savings are passed to customers through lower fees and better exchange rates.
+These savings are passed to customers through lower fees and great exchange rates.

 Wise vs international bank transfers: the costs explained